NoahLundSyrdal/artificialLabor/data/llm_outputs/execution_Sales_Data_Visualization/notes.md

 # Notes

-- Assumed that the CSV file is in UTF-8 encoding
+- Assumed that missing revenue values should be treated as 0 (no sales)
-- Used floating point comparison with small epsilon (1e-6) for revenue sum verification
+- The data contains 10 products as expected: Wireless Mouse, USB-C Hub, Desk Lamp, Ergonomic Keyboard, Monitor Stand, Webcam HD, Cable Organizer, Laptop Stand, Wireless Charger
-- Assumed that all products should be represented in the output (10 products total)
+- The pie chart uses percentage formatting for better visualization of relative proportions
-- Used high DPI (300) for output images to ensure quality
+- The bar chart includes dollar formatting and value labels for clarity
-- The script includes comprehensive verification of success criteria
+- All visualizations are saved with high DPI (300) for print-quality output
-- The script handles missing data gracefully by removing rows with missing revenue
+- The script includes verification steps to ensure data integrity and completeness
-- The script includes error handling for file not found and parsing errors
+- The aggregated data is saved as a CSV for audit purposes